-Amy F. Ben-Kiki, Project Manager based in Los Angeles, has been part of the AMS family for over a decade.
-With 20+ years of experience in the arts and cultural sector, she is particularly focused on the role of arts in developing individuals and communities.
+Amy is based in Los Angeles and has been part of the AMS family for over a decade.
+With 20+ years of experience in the arts and cultural sector, she is focused on the role of the arts in nurturing and celebrating individuals and communities.